 The SACK Behavior test reports the fraction of servers that are SACK-capable, and categorizes the variant of SACK congestion control behavior for a TCP connection with a SACK-capable client.
-TCP's Selective Acknowledgment (SACK) option [37] enables the transmission of extended acknowledgment information to augment TCP's standard cumulative acknowledgment.
-SACK blocks are sent by the data receiver to inform the data transmitter of noncontiguous blocks of data that have been received and queued.
+TCP's Selective Acknowledgment (SACK) option [35] enables the transmission of extended acknowledgment information to augment TCP's standard cumulative acknowledgment.
+SACK blocks are sent by the data receiver to inform the data transmitter of non-contiguous blocks of data that have been received and queued.
 The SACK information can be used by the sender to retransmit only the data needed by the receiver.
-SACK TCP gives better performance than either Reno or NewReno TCP when multiple packets are dropped from a window of data [24].
+SACK TCP gives better performance than either Reno or NewReno TCP when multiple packets are dropped from a window of data [21].

 The SACK Behavior test builds on the original TBIT test, with added robustness against packet reordering.
 TBIT first determines if the server is SACK-capable by attempting the negotiation of the SACK Permitted option during the connection establishment phase.
 For a SACK-capable server, the test determines if the server uses the information in the SACK blocks sent by the receiver.
-TBIT achieves this by dropping incoming data packets 15, 17 and 19, and sending appropriate SACK blocks indicating the blocks of received data.
-Once the SACK blocks are sent, TBIT observes the retransmission behavior of the server.
+TBIT achieves this by dropping incoming data packets 15, 17 and 19, and sending appropriate SACK blocks are sent, TBIT observes the retransmission behavior of the server.